boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 * **Prism Bonsai 27B** fits comfortably within memory limits, but it is too slow to be usable with about 10 to 6 tok/s.
 * **Qwen 3 Coder 30B A3B Instruct** was one of the fastest large models tested, combining high throughput (~37 tok/s) with strong coding-oriented behavior and low verbosity.
 * **Qwen 3.6 35B A3B** (set in instruct mode) is very fast too, it has a bit more knowledge than Qwen 3 Coder or Gemma 4 26B, and it delivers about 27 tok/s despite being the biggest.
 Its output is a bit more verbose than Qwen 3 Coder.
+* **GLM 4.7 Flash** is fast, but I noticed that the throughput goes down quickly.
+It seems to have a bit less knowledge than the Qwen 3.6 35B A3B, still it provides some interesting outputs too.
+* **Ornith 1.0 9B** provides an improvement on Qwen 3.5 9B.
 * Quantized KV cache saves 2–3 GB of memory but slightly reduced throughput in these tests.

 Reported memory usage refers to total system memory consumption, including background applications such as VS Code, Terminal, Google Chrome (with a few tabs), and Safari.